pokepark/PokemonRaidBot/README.md

 Set `MAP_URL` to the URL of the PokemonBotMap to add it to each raid poll.
 PokemonBotMap: https://github.com/florianbecker/PokemonBotMap

+## Portal Import

+Set `PORTAL_IMPORT` to `true` to enable the possibility to import portals from Telegram Ingress Bots.

 ## Cleanup

 The bot features an automatic cleanup of telegram raid poll messages as well as cleanup of the database (attendance and raids tables).